 The US Fish & Wildlife Service (USFWS) Information for Planning and Conservation System (IPaC) web tool was utilized to request an official species list for federally listed species or critical habitats that could occur in the study area.
 The New Hampshire Natural Heritage Bureau (NHB) was consulted on the presence of rare species and exemplary natural communities within the study area.
 NHB reported records of four rare plant species, ten rare animal species, and two exemplary natural communities in the vicinity of the project.
-Below is a description of their known occurrences within the study area.
+Below is a description of their known occurrences within the study area, the types of habitats where they may occur, and their potential for occurrence within the study area.
 Correspondence is included in Appendix B.